-If you’re looking for a fun, hip and vibrant city to visit, consider a trip to Toronto, Canada.
+If you’re looking for a fun, hip, and vibrant city to visit, consider a trip to Toronto, Canada.
 Toronto, the fourth largest city in North America, is the capital of Ontario and Canada’s largest city, but don’t let its size deter you.
 Toronto is set over a grid of streets, and its extensive and easy-to-maneuver metro system makes getting around a breeze.
 Plus, most of the main attractions are located in the downtown area.

 Toronto is known for many things, from a crack-smoking past Mayor to being home to the tallest tower in the West, but its biggest claim to fame is that it is the most multicultural city in the world.
 Home to over 200 distinct ethnic groups, with over 140 languages spoken, half of Toronto’s population was actually born outside of Canada.
-With a wide array of cultural neighbourhoods, from Little Italy to Chinatown and Koreatown to Little Malta, Toronto is a one stop fix for a dose of culture.
+With a wide array of cultural neighborhoods, from Little Italy to Chinatown and Koreatown to Little Malta, Toronto is a one-stop fix for a dose of culture.
 It truly is a world within a city.